thavaahariharangit/integrations/README.md

  - [ ] 📦 Repo / [GitHub](https://github.com/)
  - [ ] 📦 Repo / [GitLab](https://gitlab.com/)

+### Macro

+To work around the limitations of procedural macros (e.g., inability to run async code), we've separated the codegen logic into a binary target.
+This allows the `build.rs` script to handle document parsing and save API descriptions as `bincode`-encoded files for the macro to consume.

+## Feel free to request any integrations!

+If you need any integrations, feel free just to mail me directly at [yuriy@yarosh.dev](mailto:yuriy@yarosh.dev).

 ## License

 All integrations are forever and ever licensed under the terms of [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) license.